 PARTNER AND FAMILY

-Applying for permission to join, or stay with, a spouse, partner or immediately family in the Isle of Man.
+Applying for permission to join, or stay with, a spouse, partner or immediate family in the Isle of Man.

 In this section

 While it is a human right for spouses and families to be able to live together, the immigration requirements can often make this complicated.

 Applying for visas as the spouse, partner, child or other family member of a British citizen or settled person can be a time-consuming and confusing business.
 Kinley Legal provides planning and technical legal advice to help families stay together or be reunited as quickly and straightforwardly as possible.

 You can make an application from overseas online, followed by an appointment at the local British immigration agency.
 If you are already in the Isle of Man or UK, the application is made directly to the Isle of Man Immigration Service.

 Under normal circumstances, the authorities can take three months or more to process family visa applications from overseas.
 If you make a mistake is made in the application, or a document is missing, this can mean that the application is refused.
 This may in turn lead to a need to reapply or to submit an appeal, making the entire process take well over than six months.
 We help to avoid such a delay.

 The most complicated part of the process is often the financial requirement.
 You must show that you have the necessary finances to support your spouse, partner or child in the Isle of Man.
 There is a complicated formula which only takes account of certain types of income and savings.
 Kinley Legal is experienced in assessing financial evidence, and can help ensure that you have all the necessary documentation to show you meet the requirements.

 The Isle of Man recognises both opposite-sex and same-sex marriages.
 Both opposite-sex and same-sex couples can form a civil partnership.
 Isle of Man immigration law recognises and protects relationships registered in other countries.
 The immigration system also makes allowances for couples who have lived together but have not married or formally registered a civil partnership.